mjbuckley/wikipedia-rating-project/_includes/home.md

 Two reasons.
 The first reason is that by rating Wikipedia articles, you allow readers to track the quality of Wikipedia articles, and help Wikipedia contributors to improve these articles.
 We hope that tracking the quality of Wikipedia articles over time will encourage contributors to improve these articles.

 The second reason is that by gathering ratings of Wikipedia articles, we are able to see which articles (and which revisions) are of the highest quality.
-As the Wikipedia Rating Project matures, we will compile a list of the best revisions of Wikipedia articles as a resource for those (like librarians, students, and interested readers) looking for reliable versions of Wikipedia articles.
+As a Wikipedia Rating Project site matures, it can serve as a resource for those (like librarians, students, and interested readers) looking for reliable versions of Wikipedia articles.

 ### Why would I want to participate in the Wikipedia Rating Project?